Axid AR [OTC] [DSC]; Axid [DSC]

 Apo-Nizatidine; Axid; Gen-Nizatidine; Novo-Nizatidine; Nu-Nizatidine; PMS-Nizatidine

-- It is used to treat or prevent heartburn and sour stomach.
+- It is used to treat heartburn and sour stomach.

 - If you have an allergy to nizatidine or any other part of this drug.